Founder Spotlight: Jonah Hanig, CEO

 What were some of the biggest challenges you faced while building Rove, and how did you overcome them?

 After Rove launched, we had considerable momentum and pressure to grow quickly, which led us to open up 7 markets in our first year.
-Launching 7 markets was a mistake because it spread us too thin operationally, and we lacked some focus.
+Launching 7 markets was a mistake because it spread us too thin across our teams, and we lacked some focus.
 We consolidated to 3 core markets, and since then have grown much faster and more efficiently.

 How would you describe Rove's core philosophy and company culture?
-How do you ensure these are reflected in your team and operations?
+How do you make sure these are reflected in your team and operations?

 The Rove team is extremely ambitious and hardworking, but at the same time we have a very collaborative atmosphere with the feeling that everyone is on the same team.
 I am very fortunate to be surrounded by incredibly talented colleagues, and I do my best to keep everyone pointed at the same goal.
 Each person makes their own decisions about how to focus their time and efforts, collaborating together on the best approach to reach our North Star metrics.